Better-Britain/reports/reports/osa-explainer/_chats/ChatGPT-OSA_and_manufactured_disconsent.md

 - **Email-based age estimation** – **Very low friction**; now **recognised by Ofcom** and **ACCS-certified** implementations exist; rely on **signal coverage** and need **fallback** for sparse/new emails. citeturn6view0turn8search22

 ---

-If you want, I can turn this into a living spreadsheet (providers × certs × methods × live deployments × known weaknesses) so you can keep dropping in new receipts as Ofcom enforces through 2025.